couchbaselabs/crouton/README.md

     make xcode_deps

-You only need to do this on initial setup, and after those submodules are updated.
+You only need to do this on initial setup, or after those submodules are updated.

 Then:
 - open crouton.xcodeproj